Scippy

 Dominik Kamp Robustness

-Thorsten Koch Algebraic Modeling Language ZIMPL
+Thorsten Koch Algebraic modeling language ZIMPL

 Marco Lübbecke Decomposition framework GCG

-Stephen J. Maher Shared memory parallelization, Benders decomposition
+Stephen J. Maher Benders decomposition

-Gioni Mexi Primal heuristics, conflict analysis
+Gioni Mexi Conflict analysis, Primal heuristics, Pseudoboolean optimization

 Yuji Shinano Parallelization framework UG

-Matthias Walter Multilinear optimization
+Matthias Walter Multilinear optimization, CMake build system

 Dieter Weninger Presolving, mixed integer programming, decomposition methods